GENIVI/rvi_core/hvac_demo/README.md

 # PREREQUISITES
 1. Erlang runtime R16B01 or later has to be installed on the hosting system.

-2. Git is installe don the hosting system.
+2. Git is installed on the hosting system.

 # DEMO COMPONENTS